grebtsew/Personal-Provisioning/operating-system/proxmox-7.1/readme.md

 Mainly for home work/gaming/coding environment with flexible reboots.
 This will not be useful for createing servers.
 With setup scripts and backup scripts.

+**NOTE:** Setup depends on Backup and Reset depends on setup!
+In order to run these script always run in the order backup -> setup -> reset.

 **NOTE:** No images will be stored here!

 **NOTE:** Remember that all settings are hardware dependent!
 This will probably not work on other pcs.